 Alexander played fullback and defensive end at Wake Forest and received a degree in communications.

-Alexander has three daughters, Morgan, Chloe and Charlotte, and a son, Nicholas.
+Alexander has three daughters and a son.
 His father, the late Hubbard 'Axe' Alexander, was a former wide receiver's coach who won two National Championships as a coach at the University of Miami and three Super Bowls as a coach with the Dallas Cowboys.